 If your network doesn’t automatically assign network settings to your computer, you may have to manually enter the settings yourself.
 This topic assumes that you already know the correct settings to use.
 If not, you may need to ask your network administrator or look at the settings of your router or network switch.

 In the left pane, select the network connection that you want to set up manually.
-If you plug in to the network with a cable, click Wired, then click the button in the lower right corner of the panel.
-For a Wi-Fi connection, the button will be located next to the active network.
+If you plug in to the network with a cable, click Network.
+Otherwise click Wi-Fi.

 Make sure that your wireless card is turned on or a network cable is plugged in.